raspberrypilearning/create-your-own-world/en/step_4.md

 switch backdrop to [room1 v]
 ```
 --- /hint --- --- hint ---
-Here's what your finished script should look like.
+Here's what your finished script should look like:

 ![player](images/player.png)